 About Teare, the poet Rachel Zucker has written,

 Brian Teare is master poet.
-He can ‘write rain into the picture’ and make the written word seem real....
+He can “write rain into the picture” and make the written word seem real....
 He resists the way the lyric attempts to lull us or protect us from pain.
 In [his] poems language fails.
 The form, the poem, paper, the lyric—even pain fails.
-And in this failure I am moved beyond words, through words, and brought back to pleasure, to freedom, to the perfect weather of true grief, to the spectacular disaster that is life.”
+And in this failure I am moved beyond words, through words, and brought back to pleasure, to freedom, to the perfect weather of true grief, to the spectacular disaster that is life.

-He is the recipient of a Lambda Literary Award as well as fellowships from Stanford University, The Guggenheim Foundation, the American Antiquarian Society, Headlands Center for the Arts, National Endowment for the Arts, MacDowell Colony, Pew Foundation, and Vermont Studio Center.
+Teare is the recipient of fellowships from the Guggenheim Foundation, the American Antiquarian Society, Headlands Center for the Arts, the National Endowment for the Arts, MacDowell, the Pew Foundation, and Vermont Studio Center.